Frequently Asked Questions

 Windows PCs

 USB connections require the Apple USB drivers.
-Windows will search for and install drivers automatically in most cases.
+Windows will automatically install drivers in most cases.
+To verify: hit the Windows key, search for Installed Apps.

-To verify: hit the Windows key, search for Installed Apps, Open and check for Apple Mobile Device Support in the list of apps.
-You can also look for Apple Mobile Device Support in the windows Control Panel, under Programs and Features.
+Open and check for "Apple Mobile Device Support" in the list of apps.
+You can also look in the Control Panel, under Programs and Features.

 No extra drivers are required.